dk14/wolfram-mega/docs/matching.md

 #### Merkle-trees (for DSL designers)

 Merkle-trees can potentially be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.
-Such approach would eliminate uneccessary intermidiate state as well.
+Such approach would eliminate uneccessary intermediate state as well.

 Practically, it requires extra-care: